bahmoudd/arch-install-guide/README.md

 nmcli device wifi connect [Access Point SSID] password [Access Point Password]
 ```

 You don't need to check for updates as Arch will have already downloaded the latest version of Arch Linux.

-You can stop here if you want to do a server installation or have a desktop-less Arch system for any other reason.
+You can stop here if you want to have a desktop-less Arch system for any reason (this could be for a server install).

 ---